 In addition to our efforts in the classroom, pgEd is involved in activities to accelerate genetics education to prepare our communities for the fast-approaching revolution in personal genetics.
 As such, one of our goals is to bring together genetics educators to generate ideas, foster collaboration, and expand the use of existing resources.

-GETed 2012 focused our attention on developing “game plans” with mass appeal – strategies for putting personal genetics into the mainstream – and two of these are already in place.
-GETed 2013 will be centered on the theme of ‘Inclusion.’
-We will focus on grassroots approaches for raising awareness, especially in those communities with skepticism about the intent of research, concerns about the application of genomic technologies, and limited access to resources.
-We will also focus on controversial topics that can simultaneously propel and stymie discussions of genetics.
+On April 26-27, 2013, GETed brought together 70 experts in education, research, health, entertainment, and policy to brainstorm strategies for raising awareness about personal genetics (click here for agenda, list of participants, and meeting report published in Personalized Medicine which pgEd’s Marnie Gelbart co-authored with Chris Gunter) .
+GETed 2013 centered on the theme of ‘Inclusion,’ strategies for raising awareness, especially in those communities with skepticism about the intent of research, concerns about the application of genomic technologies, and limited access to resources, as well as controversial topics that can simultaneously propel and stymie discussions of genetics.

-Our goal will be to accelerate efforts for:
+Our mission was to accelerate efforts for:

 Many thanks to:

 To celebrate the 60th Anniversary of Watson & Crick’s discovery of the structure of DNA, Genentech has created an iPad app to engage and inspire a broader audience through genetics-based puzzles.
 The app offers a fun, educational experience that shares their passion for science with scientists and non-scientists alike. pgEd, whose mission is accelerating education and engagement about personal genetics, welcomes this new project into the fold!
 Check out the trailer below, and get the game here!